asadiceccarelli/airbnb-property-listing/README.md

 ### Instantiating the model

 The input and output dimensions are determined by the number of features to targets, which in this case are 11 and 1 respectively.
 Determining the dimension of the hidden layer requires a little more thought.
-Too few layers and there is insufficient model capacity to predict competently.
+Too few hidden neurons and there is insufficient model capacity to predict competently.
 However a bigger model does not necessarily always equate to a better model.
 A bigger model will require more training samples to learn and converge to a good model (also called the curse of dimensionality), hence the optimal number will depend on the problem.
+There are many genereal 'rule-of thumb' methods such as:
+- The number of hidden neurons should be between the size of the input layer and the size of the output layer.
+- The number of hidden neurons should be 2/3 the size of the input layer, plus the size of the output layer.
+- The number of hidden neurons should be less than twice the size of the input layer.

-A hidden layer of 10 will be used initially.
+A single hidden layer containing 8 neurons will be used initially.

 ```py
 model = FeedforwardNeuralNetModel(input_dim, hidden_dim, output_dim)
 ```

-> Instantiating the model
+> Instantiating the model.

 ### Setting model parameters